Strontium Dog: Earth

 Earth is rarely seen in the strip.
-When it is, the focus is often New Britain – Great Britain after a devastating nuclear war.
-It is much closer to modern-day Britain than Judge Dredd's Brit-Cit by the same writers, but contains areas of nuclear devastation such as the Greater London Crater and Birmingham Gap; areas known to survive include Salisbury (now a major area and political centre), Glasgow, Newcastle, Dover, Christchurch & Bournemouth (now a combined conurbation), Cardiff, Isles of Scilly, and Winchester.
+When it is, the focus is often New Britain — Great Britain after a devastating nuclear war.
+It is much closer to modern-day Britain than Judge Dredd's Brit-Cit by the same writers, but it contains areas of nuclear devastation such as the Greater London Crater and Birmingham Gap; areas known to survive include Salisbury (now a major area and political centre), Glasgow, Newcastle, Dover, Christchurch & Bournemouth (now a combined conurbation), Cardiff, Isles of Scilly, and Winchester.
 The flying building of Upminster contains both the parliament and the monarchy.
-In the sequel series Strontium Dogs, it was stated that Britain had a large empire of outer-space colonies.
+According to the sequel series Strontium Dogs, Britain has a large empire of outer-space colonies.

 The mutants of New Britain live in ghettos, isolated from the human population and living in poverty.
 Stories like Traitor To His Kind reveal some figures in the government, such as the First Lord of the Military (himself having a mutant daughter), make attempts to slowly improve the mutants' situation, but much of this goes unnoticed by the public.
 Many other figures in the government prefer to regress toward greater oppression or even attempted extermination of the mutant population.

-Ireland is known to still exist, though little has been shown; the United States of America and Canada were both visited in The Mork Whisperer (2009); and the leader of a West African Mutant Republic was shown in The Final Solution.
-Antarctica was the setting of part of Outlaw, shown to have been turned into a tropical area with marshes and rainforests by the Rad Wars.
-The centre was Antarctic City (also the name of a megacity in Judge Dredd), with military and police matters handled by the Antarctic Militia.
+Ireland is known to still exist, though little has been shown; the US and Canada are both visited in The Mork Whisperer (2009); and the leader of a West African Mutant Republic is shown in The Final Solution.
+Antarctica is the setting of part of Outlaw, shown to have been turned into a tropical area with marshes and rainforests by the Rad Wars.
+The centre is Antarctic City (also the name of a megacity in Judge Dredd), with military and police matters handled by the Antarctic Militia.